 Rebecca Salon is Principal Investigator on NDI’s Financial Engagement as a Gateway to Community Participation research grant and Senior Advisor on the LEAD Center/WIOA Policy Development Center.
 She was Project Director of the LEAD Center for more than six years, starting in 2013.

-Rebecca Salon, Ph.D., is the Co-Project Director for the LEAD/WIOA Policy Development Center and Principal Investigator for the NIDILRR Financial Engagement grant.
-Rebecca is a recognized national leader in policy and program development with an emphasis on cutting edge demonstrations that promote employment and economic self-sufficiency for individuals with significant disabilities.
-She has over 20 years of experience with management of federally funded projects and has more than 35 years experience working with people across the spectrum of disability.
-Rebecca also works at the District of Columbia Department on Disability Services (DDS), where she is the lead for DC’s Employment First program initiatives, focused on creating opportunities for employment, community inclusion, and economic self-sufficiency for youth and adults in the District of Columbia.
-Prior to her work in DC Government, Rebecca was executive director of the Lieutenant Joseph P. Kennedy Institute.
-She earned her doctorate degree in Special Education with studies and research geared toward Disability Policy Studies.
-Her master’s and doctorate are from Syracuse University.
+Dr. Salon is a recognized national leader in policy and program development with an emphasis on cutting-edge demonstrations that promote employment and economic self-sufficiency for individuals with significant disabilities.
+She has more than 25 years of experience with management of federally-funded projects and has more than 35 years of experience working with people across the spectrum of disabilities.
+Dr. Salon also works at the District of Columbia Department on Disability Services (DDS), where she is the lead for DC’s Employment First and other program initiatives through DDS’s developmental disabilities and vocational rehabilitation administrations.
+Almost all of her energies have focused on creating opportunities for employment, community inclusion, self-determination, and economic self-sufficiency for youth and adults.